kovilacoops/kovilacoops.github.io/_pages/lab.md

 ---

 Our lab centres on safeguarding privacy and security of user communities.
 We collaborate with interdisciplinary researchers, as well as NGOs that support vulnerable and marginalised groups and victim-survivors, and digital safety advocacy.

-We address three main themes:
+**Key features of our growing lab**:
+* We focus on empirical research at the intersection of privacy/security and HCI, behavioural and sciences.
+* We employ a mixture of qualitative, quantitative, experimental, participatory and social science computational methods.
+* We regularly features publications at top-tier security and privacy conferences, such as Usenix Security Symposium, ACM CCS and PoPETS.
+* We are currently based at King's College London, with activities funded partly by the EPSRC project AGENCY.

+**Lab Research Topics**:
-* Inclusive privacy and security
+* **Inclusive privacy and security**

 Privacy, security, digital safety are often designed for majority or WEIRD populations, thereby not appropriately serving all user communities (minority, with specific needs, or life situations), and risk discriminating access and appropriate engagement, while also creating concerns for them.
 We focus on at-risk communities, such as women, queer communities and children for e.g. in online platforms or digital-safety for socio-economically deprived communities.
 The [opportunities page](https://kovilacoops.github.io/opportunities/) further provides specific PhD/interns topics for this theme.

-* Mitigating technology-enabled harms
+* **Mitigating technology-enabled harms**

 There are growing examples of technology originally designed to enhance quality of life being mis-used to facilitate abuse, online harms and in-security.
 We investigate a particular context of technology-enabled harm in intersection with the user characteristic or life event that amplifies the chances of being targeted or in experiencing online harms (e.g. gender, age, life style preference, health condition in the context of smarthomes, intimate health care or online platforms).
 We aim to understand the lived experiences of users, make recommendations and prototype for safer/harm-mitigating experiences.
 The [opportunities page](https://kovilacoops.github.io/opportunities/) further provides specific PhD/interns topics for this theme.

-* Private and safe chatbot interactions
+* **Private and safe chatbot interactions**

 We will add this info soon.